 Why is it important to get an accurate mold inspection?

 Firstly, if you suspect you may have a mold problem but can not see any visible mold growths, getting an accurate mold inspection is important because it can potentially save you many thousands of dollars.
-If your mold inspection returns a negative result, you will have saved the cost of needless mold remediation works.
+If your mold inspection returns a negative result, you will have saved the cost of needless mold remediation work.

 On the other hand, if your mold inspection does come back positive, you will be able to address a potentially hazardous mold issue that would have otherwise gone undetected.